-PHED 2124 - Scuba Diving III.
+PHED 2124 - SCUBA DIVING III.
 One hour credit.
 Instruction and participation in physical and recreational activities.
 This course is designed to provide students with instruction and experience in preparation for PADI Rescue Diver and Emergency First Response certification.
 Intermediate level of swimming skills required.
 SCUBA I (or O/W certification) and SCUBA II (or Advanced O/W certification) required.
 Students will apply navigation and search and rescue/recovery skills learned in the SCUBA II course to assess and respond to emergency dive situations.
 Also, students will learn CPR and First Aid skills that are applicable to emergency dive situations.
 Three hours each week.
 Special fee.

-PHED 2225 - Scuba Diving IV.
+PHED 2225 - SCUBA DIVING IV.
 Two hours credit.
 Instruction and participation in physical and recreational activities.
-This course is designed to provide students with instruction and experience in preparation for PADI Rescue Divemaster certification.
+This course is designed to provide students with instruction and experience in preparation for PADI Rescue Divernaster certification.
 Intermediate to advanced level of swimming skills required.
 SCUBA I (or O/W certification), SCUBA II (or Advanced O/W certification), SCUBA III (or EFR & Rescue Diver certifications), and 40 logged dives are required.
 Three hours each week.
 Special fee.

-PHED 2356 - Care and Prevention of Athletic Injuries.
+PHED 2356 - CARE AND PREVENTION OF ATHLETIC INJURIES.
 Three hours credit.
 Prevention and care of athletic injuries with emphasis on qualities of a good athletic trainer, avoiding accidents and injuries, recognizing signs and symptoms of specific sports injuries and conditions, immediate and long-term care of injuries, and administration procedures in athletic training.
 (This course will not satisfy the one-hour core activity course requirement.)
 Three lecture hours each week.

-PHRA 1102 - Pharmacy Law.
+PHRA 1102 - PHARMACY LAW.
 One hour credit.
 Overview of federal and state laws governing the practice of pharmacy.
 The legal and ethical constraints governing pharmacy technician and pharmacist responsibilities in practice settings.
 Sixteen classroom hours.
-Corequisites: PHRA 1313, 1305, 1301, 1266, 1309 and BIOL 2404.
+Corequisites: PHRA 1313, 1305, 1301, 1266, 1309 and BIOL 1408 (or higher level biology course).

-PHRA 1240 - Pharmacy Third Party Payment.
+PHRA 1240 - PHARMACY THIRD PARTY PAYMENT.
 Two hours credit.
 Overview of third party payment and its impact on health care.
 Includes the principles and practices of managed care pharmacy, Medicaid and Medicare, payment plans, reimbursement methods, and formularies.

-PHRA 1243 - Pharmacy Technician Certification Review.
+PHRA 1243 - PHARMACY TECHNICIAN CERTIFICATION REVIEW.
 Two hours credit.
 A review of major topics covered on the national Pharmacy Technician Certification Examination (PTCE).
 Thirty-two classroom hours.
-Corequisite: PHRA 1313, 1266, 1102 and BIOL 2404.
+Corequisite: PHRA 1313, 1266, 1102 and BIOL 1408 or higher biology course.
 Lab fee.

-PHRA 1266 - Practicum I - Pharmacy Technician/Assistant.
+PHRA 1266 - PRACTICUM I - PHARMACY TECHNICIAN/ASSISTANT.
 Two hours credit.
 Practical, general workplace training supported by an individualized learning plan developed by the employer, college and student.
 A health practicum is an unpaid learning experience.
 Two hundred and forty practicum hours.
-Corequisites: PHRA 1102, 1313, 1305, 1301, 1309, and BIOL 2404.
+Corequisites: PHRA 1102, 1313, 1305, 1301, 1309, and BIOL 1408 (or higher level biology course).
 Lab fee.